serebrov/edX_cs50_unity/README.md

 Unity notes:

-* Rotating the scene: hold "Option" + mouse
-  * Use the x-y-z in the top right corner to make it straight
 * Inspector values can be changed by mouse drag:
   * Hover the label near the field and drag left or right
 * We can play the game in the editor and we can pause it at any time